Welcome

 -

-robot icon: activates or deactivates lighting automations (e.g., switching on on movement) for the "living room".
+Robot icon: activates or deactivates lighting automations (e.g., motion-activated lighting) for the "living room".

 -